satyambnsal/satyambnsal.github.io/content/about/index.md

 I've written code for [Disney + Hotstar](https://www.hotstar.com/), India's largest OTT platform that serves millions of people in and outside India to watch great quality sports and entertainment content.

-Currently, I'm working with [Turing](https://www.turing.com/) as a developer.
-I'm gradually moving myself into Web3 development and I'm excited to see what the future holds.
+Currently, I'm working in Web3 space with [Passage](https://www.passage.xyz/) as a developer. we are developing a infrasturture platform for NFT and DAO communities.

 Here are a few technologies I've been working with recently: